 Xcore Nutrition 100% Whey Hydro Isolate Supplement Review

-This is the introduction of Xcore Nutrition on its official website to supplement 100% Whey Hydro Isolate, supposedly the best protein supplement money can buy.
+This is the introduction of Xcore Nutrition on its official website to the 100% Whey Hydro Isolate supplement, supposedly the best protein supplement that money can buy.

-“If you're not content with anything but the best, if the protein supplement you're looking for must be above any other protein supplement on the market, if you want the best whey supplement money can buy, here it is: 100% Whey Hydro Isolate!”*
+“If you are not satisfied with anything that is not the best, if the protein supplement you are looking for must be above any other protein supplement on the market, if you want the best whey supplement that money can buy, here it is: 100% Whey Hydro Isolate! ”*